-Ecommerce in Germany 2020 - Your Guide to Consumer Statistics and Channel Recommendations
+Your Guide to Consumer Statistics & Channel Recommendations in Germany

 Germany is a developed ecommerce market which continues to grow consistently each year.
 Consumers are tech savvy and love shopping online, making it a great country for eCommerce businesses to sell to.

 This guide brings together the latest e-commerce statistics on consumer trends, buyer behaviors and recommended channels for this attractive e-commerce market to help you prepare your strategy for entering a mature market.

 In April 2019, Handelsverband Deutschland shared some interesting statistics about e-commerce in Germany: